facebookarchive/bistro/_docs/physical-resources.md

 Please talk to us if you need this documentation to be fleshed out.

-In principle, it would be desirable to extend this mechanism to support automatic discovery of other resource types.
+In principle, it would be desirable to extend this mechanism to support automatic discovery of other resource types — including data resources.
 If you are looking to do this work, please open an issue to discuss the design.

 ## Discovering worker host physical resources